tier4/agnocast/README.md

 # ROS 2 Agnocast

 A ROS 2-Compatible Middleware Enabling True Zero-Copy IPC for all ROS Message Types including Unsized Ones.

 This middleware is based on the following paper and the [corresponding prototype](https://github.com/sykwer/agnocast).
 The paper has been accepted to [IEEE ISORC 2025](https://isorc.github.io/2025/), but only the preprint version ([pdf](https://www.arxiv.org/pdf/2506.16882)) is available at this stage.

-- T. Ishikawa-Aso and S. Kato, “ROS 2 Agnocast: Supporting Unsized Message Types for True Zero-Copy Publish/Subscribe IPC,” arXiv preprint arXiv:2506.16882, 2025.
+- T. Ishikawa-Aso and S. Kato, “ROS 2 Agnocast: Supporting Unsized Message Types for True Zero-Copy Publish/Subscribe IPC”, arXiv preprint arXiv:2506.16882, 2025.

 <details>
 <summary>BibTeX</summary>